rw82622/oop-boggle-ii/README.md

 What are the tradeoffs between storing the board as a 4x4 array of arrays vs. a single 16 element array?

-## Step 3: Deep dive!
-(Optional)

-Let's make 'include?' work against real boggle rules!
-Words no longer have to be in continuous lines.
-Instead they can be connected in any way, in any order (diagonally, vertically, horizontally, in any order on the board so long as they exist).

-What needs to change to make this work?
-Does the structure of your board need to change?
-It might be wise to try modeling this before coding.

 ## Resources

 * [Boggle on Wikipedia](http://en.wikipedia.org/wiki/Boggle)